 How does the Cost Estimating Feature Work?

-In order to create material lists and cost estimates, you simply create a cost template and assign it to a quantity.
-A cost template includes all of the information needed to convert a measurement, or quantity, into a cost.
+In order to create material lists and cost estimates, you simply create a cost rule and assign it to a quantity.
+A cost rule includes all of the information needed to convert a measurement, or quantity, into a cost.
 For example, if you wanted to estimate the cost of fence-posts for your fencing project, you would create a Fence-post template and assign it to your fence measurement.

-Cost templates include things like unit costs, waste factors, and tax rates.
+Cost rules include things like unit costs, waste factors, and tax rates.
 They are completely customizable and re-usable so for typical estimates, you might only need to create a template once.
 QuantifyAR provides a simple question / answer interface to create a cost template and the process takes only seconds to complete.
 For a sample tutorial on how this is done for a fencing estimate, watch the video below.

 Example Professional Uses of QuantifyAR: